 Google Translate is a free service and currently offers translation in over 50 languages.

 Richmond Art Gallery cannot guarantee the quality, accuracy, or completeness of any translated information.
 Before you act on translated information, the City encourages you to confirm any facts that are important to you and the decisions you make.

 We must get the measure/beyond-measure of the prophetic vision of the past and of the imagination of Relation – with its treatment of initial conditions, traces of initial conditions its unpredictability, and with the new fabric we must create, no longer the reflection of the essence but the network of relationships – a relation to the other and relations with other cultures.
 The all-world is inordinate, an excess we must grasp. – Edouard Glissant

-In anticipation of the exhibition God In Reverse: Escaping Capture (launching in 2021) and in response to the COVID-19 pandemic, Richmond Art Gallery is presenting the filmic contributions of the invited artists in an online platform for public viewing.
+In anticipation of the exhibition God In Reverse: When Wisdom Defies Capture (launching in 2021) and in response to the COVID-19 pandemic, Richmond Art Gallery is presenting the filmic contributions of the invited artists in an online platform for public viewing.
 We are inviting you to take advantage of this opportunity and access these works of fifteen contemporary artists from around the world, most of which are available online for the first time.
 These works will appear, each for a limited time on our platform GODINREVERSE.COM.
 To watch all the works, please bookmark the link and return every week for a new work: